dorjeduck/llm.mojo/README.md

 ## Notes

-- To operate the latest version of llm.🔥, ensure you install Mojo 24.3.
+- To use the latest version of llm.🔥, please ensure you install Mojo 24.3.
-- If you have previously used llm.🔥 with an earlier version than Mojo 24.3, you must first rerun the preparation scripts.
-Execute the following commands:
+-  The preparation scripts have been updated.
+If you have previously used llm.🔥, please rerun the following commands:
 ```bash
 python prepro_tinyshakespeare.py
 python train_gpt2.py
 ```
-- Due to a bug in Mojo 24.3, `train_gpt2.mojo' starts with a warning right now, but runs correctly.
+- Due to a bug in Mojo 24.3, 'train_gpt2.mojo' starts with a warning right now, but runs correctly.
 A fix for this bug is currently in review by Modular ([modularml/mojo#2429](https://github.com/modularml/mojo/issues/2429))

 ## How to use